 On October 2, 2018, Contract Pharmacal Corp. ("Contract Pharmacal") commenced an action, relating to a Sublease entered into between the Company and Contract Pharmacal in May 2018 with respect to the property that was formerly occupied by the Company's former subsidiary WMI, at 110 Plant Avenue, Hauppauge, New York.
 In the action Contract Pharmacal sought damages for an amount in excess of \$1,000,000 for the Company's failure to make the entire premises available by the Sublease commencement date.
 On July 8, 2021, the Court denied Contract Pharmacal's motion for summary judgement.
 In the Order, the court granted Contract Pharmacal's Motions to drop its claim for specific performance and to amend its Complaint to reduce its claim for damages to \$700,000.
 Subsequently, Contact Pharmacal moved to amend its Complaint.
 The Company opposed and the Court denied the request to amend the Complaint.
 Contract Pharmacal filed a Motion to reargue which the Court denied on November 30, 2021.
 On March 10, 2022, Contract Pharmacal filed an appeal to the Court's decision with the Appellate Division which the Company has opposed.
-The date for argument of the appeal has not been set by the Appellate Division.
+The argument of the appeal filed by Contract Pharmacal was heard by the Appellate Division on November 9, 2023.
+The Appellate Division has yet to render a decision with respect to Contract Pharmacal's appeal.
 The Company disputes the validity of the claims asserted by Contract Pharmacal and intends to contest them vigorously.